 You can find these tasty mushrooms growing in the spring and fall at the base of living trees and in pastures and meadows.
 They are also likely to grow in areas that were recently burned in a forest fire.
 These fire morels are most likely to grow near spruce and pine trees, though they can pop up anywhere in the area.

 The combination of a velvety texture and nutty flavor make oyster mushrooms a favorite amongst foragers and fine diners alike.
 You can easily locate oyster mushrooms throughout the fall months, as long as you know where to look.

 To find this delicacy, look for the clusters of white mushrooms that look like little oyster shells.
 They are usually growing on fallen trees and old stumps.
 Since oyster mushrooms are partial to hardwoods and conifers, looking at these trees first is your best bet.

 The types of mushrooms you’ll find out in the wild depend on where you’re foraging, so you might find other mushrooms instead of these ones.
 Make sure to do some research on your local area and what types of mushrooms are common there before going out to forage so you don’t miss out on any great finds.

 When you find edible mushrooms in the wilderness, mark them on your map because they are likely to regrow there again and again through the years.
 Come back throughout the growing season to collect your mushrooms and enjoy the most amazing delicacies in the forest.

 The Universal Edibility Test

-Failing all else, if you are stuck in the forest and in need of emergency food, you can use the universal edibility test to determine what is safe to eat.
+Failing all else, if you are stuck in the forest and in need of emergency food, you can use the universal edibility test to determine what is safe to eat (note that this does not apply to mushrooms).
 Here’s how it is done: